awsdocs/aws-directory-service-admin-guide/doc_source/prereq_connector.md

 **Service account**
 You must have credentials for a service account in the existing directory which has been delegated the following privileges:
 + Read users and groups \- Required
-+ Join computers to the domain \- Required only when using Seamless Domain Join and Amazon WorkSpaces
++ Join computers to the domain \- Required only when using Seamless Domain Join and WorkSpaces
-+ Create computer objects \- Required only when using Seamless Domain Join and Amazon WorkSpaces For more information, see [Delegate privileges to your service account](#connect_delegate_privileges)\.
++ Create computer objects \- Required only when using Seamless Domain Join and WorkSpaces For more information, see [Delegate privileges to your service account](#connect_delegate_privileges)\.
+AD Connector uses Kerberos for authentication and authorization of AWS applications\.
+LDAP is only used for user and group object lookups \(read operations\)\.
+With the LDAP transactions, nothing is mutable and credentials are not passed in clear text\.
+Authentication is handled by an AWS internal service, which uses Kerberos tickets to perform LDAP operations as a user\.

 **User permissions**
 All Active Directory users must have permissions to read their own attributes\.
 Specifically the following attributes: